Squad Aegis

 }

-Executes a custom Lua script with full access to workflow data.
+Executes a custom Lua script as an action step with full access to workflow data.
+For complex scripting, prefer the dedicated lua step type (see Lua Script Steps).

 Configuration: